ACI Multi Pod Overview, Requirements and Basics

 5. The APIC (TFTP server) replies with the full configuration.
 At this point, the spine has joined the Multi-Pod fabric and all the policies configured on the APIC controller are pushed to that device.

-6. The other spine and leaf nodes in Pod2 would now go through the usual process used to join an ACI Fabric.
+6. The other spine and leaf nodes in Pod2 would now go through the usual process used to join an ACI Fabric (obtain a TEP via DHCP from APIC).
 At the end of this process, all the devices part of Pod2 are up and running and the Pod fully joined the Multi-Pod fabric.